elephantscale/es-training-new/elastic/slides/Query-Syntax.md

   - Deletes a directory
 * Close indices
   - Not removing
-  - A closed index doesn’t allow read or write operations
+  - A closed index doesn't allow read or write operations
   - Similar to removing but data remains on disk
   - Easy to restore: you open the closed index